kylebarrow/chibi/README.md

 ### The sweet, juicy bits ###
 * Chibi is really tiny: 5KB minified, 2KB gzipped, small enough to stick inline on single page web apps, saving an extra HTTP request.
 * Supports modern desktop and mobile browsers including Chrome, Internet Explorer, Firefox, Opera and Safari (see Browser Support below).
-* Supports creaky old browsers like IE7.
-Chibi may also support IE6 but this hasn't been tested and I really don't care.
+* Supports creaky old browsers like IE6.
 * No animation cruft, instead use CSS transitions like a nice person.
 * In modern browsers, Chibi typically executes DOM manipulation 20% to 50% faster than grown-up frameworks.